It can be frightening to see your child under the influence of alcohol or drugs.

 - reassure them and try to keep their surroundings quiet

-- find out what they have taken - they may have taken drink and drugs - it may not be one or the other
+- find out what they have taken - they may have taken drink or drugs, or both

 - keep checking on them when they feel better